Terms of Service

 9.2 Zero-Tolerance Conduct

-Harassment, disrespectful behavior, discriminatory remarks, sexual comments or allusions, or any conduct that makes a Home Manager uncomfortable will not be tolerated.
-Briance and assigned Home Managers reserve the right to refuse or end a Visit immediately in such cases.
+Harassment, disrespectful behavior, discriminatory remarks, sexual comments or allusions, or any conduct that makes a Provider uncomfortable will not be tolerated.
+A Provider may refuse or end a Visit immediately in such cases, and Briance may suspend or terminate the Membership.

 9.3 Language and Communication Clarity

-If language barriers cause repeated misunderstandings that materially impact service quality or safety, Briance may require instructions to be submitted through the Official Channels and/or may reassess the Subscription’s fit.
+If language barriers cause repeated misunderstandings that materially affect the arrangement, Briance may require requests to be submitted through the Official Channels and/or may reassess the Subscription’s fit.

-If you prefer a different Home Manager for language/communication reasons, we will make reasonable efforts to switch when possible, but we cannot guarantee immediate availability.
-If no suitable replacement is available, we may ask you to wait or we may cancel service if no workable option exists and you do not wish to wait.
+If you prefer a different Provider for language or communication reasons, Briance will make reasonable efforts to propose another one, subject to availability.
+If no suitable Provider is available, you may be asked to wait, or the Subscription may be ended if no workable option exists.

 Language preference or mismatch is not, on its own, grounds to waive cancellation fees or other charges under these Terms.